stranothus/stranothus/README.md

 ## My current projects

 - Stranothus playgrounds, a locally hosted fullstack application for games, tools, and more!
-- My third client's game engine
+- My second client's game engine
 - Discord-EZ, a general purpose Discord bot for better Discord experiences and server management
 - Happy Tunes, a music bot for Discord
+- Nitroji, an emoji bot for Discord
 - My portfolio's redesign which will incorporate many new and exciting features

 ## My portfolio